sadir/dotfiles/README.md

 fi
 ```

-Bash environment variables go in `/etc/profile.d/`.

-This bash setup contains commands `p` and `np` which assume you have a `http_proxy` environment variable set in `/etc/profile.d/proxy`.

-To do this run the following as root replacing 'my_proxy' with the proxy you want to use.

-`echo 'export http_proxy=my_proxy:8080' >/etc/profile.d/proxy`
+..and ensure you are sourcing your `~/.bashrc` file from `~/.bash_profile`:

+`source $HOME/.bashrc`

-You may need to create the profile.d directory first as root if you are on OSX.
+Bash environment variables go in `/etc/profile.d/`, which may not exist if you are on OSX.

+To create it run: `sudo mkdir /etc/profile.d`

+Then replace your `/etc/profile` with `./etc/profile`.

+Next, copy over the contents of `./etc/profile.d/` to that folder, and replace the proxy in `proxy.sh` with yours.

+Finally, copy over the contents of `./etc/paths.d/` to `/etc/paths.d/`.